 At Klostergatan 3* in Uppsala, there is an examination centre for students with special needs.
 There are 13 individual rooms and two smaller rooms for examination for a total of 38 student.

-(*Note!
-Due to construction work at the entrance at Klostergatan 3, the entrance to the examination centre will be via the entrance at Östra Ågatan 19.
-The entrance to Klostergatan 3 will open in the autumn of 2018.)
+*Note!
+Due to construction work at Klostergatan 3, the entrance to the examination centre is for the present via the entrance at Östra Ågatan 19.

 Individual study plan